amusingimpala75/TerraFirmaCraft/README.md

 Parts of this project are edited source code from the original TerraFirmaCraft for 1.7.10 mod.
 They are used under with permission from the original author (Bioxx).

-PAUSED ON WOOD IN common/types!!

 ## Port TODO:
 - Package Info's Params nonnull and Methods nonnull

-- WorldGen
+- World
-    - Check lack of trees
     - Compare w/ forge for inconsistencies
+    - Collapses
 - Fluids
     - metals look weird
     - Bucket textures non-existent
+- Client
+    - Debug screen world info
 - General checking of features